spatie/typescript-transformer/docs/usage/collectors.md

 weight: 4
 ---

-In some cases, you want to transform classes without annotations.
-For example, in one of our projects, we've created resource classes that were sent to the frontend using Dto's.
-We knew these Resources would always have to be converted to Typescript, so writing the `@typescript` annotation was cumbersome.
+In some cases, you'll want to transform classes without the `@typescript` annotation.
+For example Laravel's API resources are almost always sent to the front and should always have a TypeScript defintion ready to be used.

-Collectors allow you to transform classes by a specified transformer.
-You're already using a collector at this moment.
-The `@typescript` annotated classes are collected by the package `AnnotationsCollector` collector.
+Collectors allow you to specify what PHP classes should be transformed to TypeScript and what transformer should be used.
+The package comes out of the box with the pre-configured `AnnotationsCollector` to find and transform classes marked with the `@typescript` annotation.

-A collector is a class that extends the `Collector` class, and you will have to implement two methods:
+A collector is any class that extends the `Collector` class  and implements the `shouldCollection` and `getClassOccurrence` methods:

 ```php
 class EnumCollector extends Collector